 Contractors are allowed to serve in Trusted Roles described in Sections 5.2.1.2 and 5.2.1.4.
-Contractors are subject to training practices described in Section 5.3.3.
+Contractors are subject to training practices described in Section 5.3.3 and the document retention and event logging requirements of Section 5.4.1.